medullaskyline/auth_test/README.md

 When run locally, the SITE_ID settings variable is 3, which should correspond to localhost:8080.

-if /userena_app/signup gives the error "Permission matching query does not exist", run permissions_fix.py.
+if /userena_app/signup gives the error "Permission matching query does not exist", run permissions_fix.

 ##### dependencies

 Instructions for installing userena are [here](http://django-userena.readthedocs.org/en/latest/installation.html).

+##### issues

+* disabled accounts

 #### django-allauth